 d.
 The Scholarship will not fund travel expenses that are funded by other sources of funding or Scholarships.
 It may be awarded to cover costs in excess of funds already obtained from elsewhere.

 e.
-The Scholarship cannot be transferred to another area of research without prior approval.
+The Scholarship cannot be transferred to another area of research.

 f.
 No other amount is payable.